-) are only found only on Flinders Island in Tasmania and are managed in accordance with the Feral Pig Management Plan.
+) are only found only on Flinders Island.
+They are managed in accordance with the Feral Pig Management Plan.
 More information can be found on the

-.
-On mainland Tasmania, any pigs at large are considered to be domestic stock.Risk Assessment: Threat Abatement Plan for predation, habitat degradation, competition & disease transmission by feral pigs (Commonwealth of Australia)
+Any pigs at large on mainland Tasmania are considered to be domestic stock.Risk Assessment: Threat Abatement Plan for predation, habitat degradation, competition & disease transmission by feral pigs (Commonwealth of Australia)

 Image: Vanessa Macdonald, Courtesy of IA CRC